mohamedsamirpassion/pilotcars-permits/email_setup_production.md

-# Email Setup Guide for My PEVO Production Deployment
+# Email Setup Guide for Pilot Cars & Permits Production Deployment

 ## Overview
-The My PEVO application includes a professional email notification system that handles critical business communications.
+The Pilot Cars & Permits application includes a professional email notification system that handles critical business communications.
 This guide will help you configure email services for production deployment.

 ## Current Email Features